smitbhavsar93/BookStore/README.md

 field, and the button [login].
 The owner’s username is admin and password is admin

 ## How to run code
-For this code to work, drag and drop the .java file into any java programming compiler, the code for us was written on a software called NetBeans 8.2.
-And that's it!
-No really.
-That's it.
-Now all you gotta do is run the "SimpleUI.java" and you're set!
+For this code to work, download the entire folder and remember where the download destination folder is.
+From here, open up NetBeans, and at the top click file, import project, from ZIP, and then navigate to the downloads folder and open this project up!

 ## NetBeans 8.2
 This program was coded on Eclipse, to download NetBeans 8.2, visit : https://netbeans.org/downloads/old/8.2/ and download their latest release on your compatible device.